Gene Lamont: Managing career

-He has a career record of 553–562, barely below .500 at .496, despite the many bad Pirates seasons.
+He has a career record of 553–562, barely below .500 at .496.
 His all-time record in Chicago was 258–210, and he was 295–352 in Pittsburgh.
 Lamont had two first-place finishes, including the strike shortened year.

 Lamont returned to coaching, with the Red Sox, the Astros, and (from 2006–2017) with the Tigers.

 On November 12, 2011, Lamont was interviewed for the manager position for the Boston Red Sox after the Red Sox declined to exercise Terry Francona's 2012 option for manager.
 Lamont joined Torey Lovullo, Sandy Alomar Jr., Pete Mackanin, and Dale Sveum vying for the managerial position.
 As of November 27, only Lamont and Bobby Valentine were still in contention for the position.
 On November 29, it was reported that Valentine would be the new Red Sox manager.

 In 2013, Lamont was moved to the dugout as the bench coach and was replaced by Tom Brookens, who was previously the 1st base coach.

 On January 17, 2018, Lamont was hired by the Kansas City Royals to be the special assistant to the general manager.

+On May 16, 2025 Lamont returned for his third stint with the Pirates, as an advisor on new manager Don Kelly's staff, where Lamont will also serve as the team's bench coach.
+Lamont had coached Kelly while the latter played for the Detroit Tigers.